 group likely included their traditions, but certainly the Law was not part of the Gentile

 talking of children, based on the context that follows it is using ‘children’

 in the sense of all people.
+We were all children once.
 The intention is spiritual children or those not

 fully understanding the ways of the Eternal.
 This applied to all before Christ

 came to redeem us all and show the original intention of the Creator.

 fullness of the time had come, God sent forth His Son, born of a woman, born

 under the law" When the time was right the Eternal sent His Anointed

 One.
 He came at a time when the Law was the governing code where the Anointed